vaulty-co/docs/docs/reference/actions.md

 ENCRYPTION_KEY=9907848674fbc8713dc5981a0e2d3963 ./vaulty proxy
 ```

-Encrypted value is hex encoded string.
+The encrypted value is hex-encoded string.
 The original and encoded values differ in length.

 If Encryption Key is not provided, then Base64 encoding will be used.
-This is not secure and is acceptable only for demo / development purposes.
+This is not secure and is acceptable only for demo/development purposes.

 This is how you can encrypt `user.password` element: